CU-ESIIL/GUBIC/docs/index.md

 - **Review and Merge Workflow**: Document your process for reviewing and merging changes.
 - **Establish Communication Channels**: Set up channels like Slack or Discord for discussions.

 Remember, the goal is to make your repository clear, accessible, and useful for all current and future members of your working group.
-Happy researching!
+Happy researching!!